 You should not automatically allow all outbound traffic, nor should you automatically deny all inbound traffic.
 The firewall is completely worthless if you allow all the traffic without any deliberation.

 Even though it may prevent some malware from accessing your computer through ports, the firewall is not an computer security program.
 To protect your computer from malware, you should also install an computer security program in addition to a firewall.

 Where do I get a computer security program?

-F-Secure offers students at the University of Helsinki the SAFE software at a student-friendly price.Instructions for purchase and installation can be found at the Helpdesk info site.
+F-Secure offers students at the University of Helsinki the SAFE software at a student-friendly price.Instructions for purchase and installation can be found at the IT Helpdesk info site.